AutomataLab/GraCFL/README.md

     ```cpp
     // include this header if you want to print the exception message
     #include <iostream>
+    #include <vector>
+    #include <unordered_set>

-    // As the GraCFL apis throw exceptions, we need to include the stdexcept header
+    // As the function throws error, we need to include the stdexcept header
     #include <stdexcept>

     /*
-    * include these two headers to use the GraCFL apis
+    * include this two headers to use the GraCFL api
     */
     #include "solvers/Solver.hpp"
     #include "utils/Config.hpp"